-Unless you’re some bionic and supernatural human, most likely you’ve encountered some unlucky circumstances in your life.
+Unless you’re some bionic supernatural human, most likely you’ve encountered some unlucky circumstances in your life.
 While I wish all of a safe trip — whether it’s for one week or one year, the reality is that bad things happen, to all of us.
 Have I ever told you the story of my butt abscess in Thailand?
 No?
 Well… Let’s leave it at that.
 You already know too much.
-Let’s just say I’m glad I had some form of nomad travel insurance then!
+Let’s just say I’m glad I had some form of digital nomad insurance then!

 Not the most fun subject but an important one nonetheless — nomad travel insurance.
 Do you have one?
 Do you actually need one?
 Which one should you choose?